Stevan-Zhuang/Discord-Bots/README.md

 # clash-royale-discord-bots
 A Bot user for the game Clash Royale for the Discord messaging service.\
-No bots are currently hosted on any server.
+Bot is not currently hosted on any server.